 On March 1, 2005, the Anchorage Assembly adopted certain revisions to Section 21.07.050, Utility Distribution Facilities, of the Anchorage Municipal Code.
 These revisions require an electric utility to “include as part of its annual capital improvement plan, a five-year undergrounding program” (21.07.050F1).
-In each of the years of this program the electric utility shall plan on expending “at least two percent of a three-year average of its annual gross retail revenues derived from utility service connections within the municipality” ((21.07.050G1a).
-This requirement means that Chugach Electric Association (Chugach) is required to spend approximately $3.6 million annually to underground existing overhead facilities.
+In each of the years of this program the electric utility shall plan on expending “at least two percent of a three-year average of its annual gross retail revenues derived from utility service connections within the municipality” (21.07.050G1a).
+In accordance with this requirement, Chugach Electric Association (Chugach) targets approximately $6.6 million annually to underground existing overhead facilities.
 Over-expenditures or under expenditures may be carried over as an adjustment to the following year’s obligation.

-In the development of the five-year undergrounding program the electric utility is allowed to choose which existing lines to underground.
-Specifically, priorities for the program “shall be based on undergrounding in conjunction with the electric utility’s essential system improvements and then by target area” (21.07.050F1).
+When developing the five-year undergrounding program, the electric utility can choose which existing lines to underground.
+Specifically, priorities of the program “shall be based on undergrounding in conjunction with the electric utility’s essential system improvements and then by target area” (21.07.050F1).